skiphansen/panog2_dz22/README.md

 Pano_ldr is based on Ultraembedded's SOC platform which includes the ability to load firmware over a serial port which is VERY HANDY for code development.

-The serial port appears on the HDMI connector.
+The serial port appears on the external monitor DVI connector.
 Please see the [fpga_test_soc](https://github.com/skiphansen/fpga_test_soc/tree/master/fpga/panologic_g2#serial-port) for more information.

 ## Links